demiazz/set_man/README.md

 ##Overview

-For enable SetMan for model, you can add call 'settings'.
+For enable SetMan for model, you can add call `settings`.

     class Options < ActiveRecord::Base